awesomeeng/FocusTraversalAPI/README.md

 A polyfill for the Focus Traversal API proposed to the [W3C](https://www.w3.org) here: [Focus Traversal API](https://discourse.wicg.io/t/proposal-focus-traversal-api/3427).
 This work is based on and includes the [Tabbable Library by David Clark](https://github.com/davidtheclark/tabbable).

+## Features

+ - Implements proposed Focus Traversal API standard.
+ - Programatically move the focus forward or backwards;
+ - Identify the next and previous items to receive focus.
+ - Supports handling focus in Shadow DOM hidden components.
+ - History of the last n focus holders.
+ - Works on all modern browsers including Internet Explorer 9 or later.

 ## Usage

 Install from npm...